Surge in virus hospitalizations strains hospitals in several states

 The large Jackson Health System in Miami has opened new floors and new units to handle the increasing number of patients, said Lilian Abbo, the hospital’s head of infection prevention.
 “If we continue this trend, we may not have enough staff,” she said.

 Staff at its main hospital, Jackson Memorial, say it has grown crowded, with doctors and nurses working long hours.
-Hospital workers are adding negative pressure systems to rooms so that they can be used for covid-19 patients, said Nicholas Namias, chief of trauma and surgical critical care.
+Hospital workers are adding negative-pressure systems to rooms so they can be used for covid-19 patients, said Nicholas Namias, chief of trauma and surgical critical care.

 “We’re not in some sort of apocalyptic scene, but we’re very actively creating beds,” he said.